-All proxies that are properly completed, signed and returned prior to the 2012 Annual Meeting will be voted in accordance with the specifications made thereon or, in the absence of specification: (a) for the election of all nominees named herein to serve as directors, and (b) in favor of the proposal to ratify, on an advisory basis, the appointment of Rehmann as the Company's principal independent auditors.
-Management does not intend to bring before the 2012 Annual Meeting any matters other than those specifically described above and knows of no other matters to come before the 2012 Annual Meeting.
-If any other matters or motions come before the 2012 Annual Meeting, it is the intention of the persons named in the accompanying form of Proxy to vote Proxies in accordance with their judgment on those matters or motions to the greatest extent permitted by applicable law including any matter dealing with the conduct of the 2012 Annual Meeting.
-Proxies may be revoked at any time prior to their exercise (1) by written notification to the Secretary of SGRP at SGRP's principal executive offices located at 560 White Plains Road, Suite 210, Tarrytown, New York 10591, (2) by delivering a duly executed proxy bearing a later date, or (3) by the stockholder attending the 2012 Annual Meeting and voting his or her shares in person.
+All proxies that are properly completed, signed and returned prior to the 2013 Annual Meeting will be voted in accordance with the specifications made thereon or, in the absence of specification: (a) for the election of all nominees named herein to serve as directors, (b) in favor of the proposal to ratify, on an advisory basis, the appointment of Rehmann as the Company's principal independent auditors, (c) in favor of the proposal to approve, on an advisory basis, the compensation of the named executive officers as disclosed in Executive Compensation, Equity Awards and Options, below, and (d) in favor of "One Year" respecting the proposal to select, on an advisory basis, whether the Corporation should obtain an advisory vote from its stockholders respecting executive compensation every one, two or three years.
+Management does not intend to bring before the 2013 Annual Meeting any matters other than those specifically described above and knows of no other matters to come before the 2013 Annual Meeting.
+If any other matters or motions come before the 2013 Annual Meeting, it is the intention of the persons named in the accompanying form of Proxy to vote Proxies in accordance with their judgment on those matters or motions to the greatest extent permitted by applicable law including any matter dealing with the conduct of the 2013 Annual Meeting.
+Proxies may be revoked at any time prior to their exercise (1) by written notification to the Secretary of SGRP at SGRP's principal executive offices located at 333 Westchester Avenue, South Building, Suite 204, White Plains, New York 10604, (2) by delivering a duly executed proxy bearing a later date, or (3) by the stockholder attending the 2013 Annual Meeting and voting his or her shares in person.